openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

 ## Operational Aspects of API Extensions

 ### Failure Modes
-* If any of the configured entries in `ingress.expose` are invalid (e.g. bad format, a NIC not present in the host, etc.), MicroShift will fail to start.
+* If any of the configured entries in `ingress.listenAddress` are invalid ( e.g. bad format, a NIC not present in the host, etc.), MicroShift will fail to start.
   This could render the router unreachable and thus, the applications behind it.